fixm-ccb/FIXM-Core-4.2.0-testing/docs/general-guidance/relative-points.md

 ## Examples

-!> The table below depicts examples of FIXM encodings of relative points that are derived from the fictitious Donlon dataset<sup>[[12]](#references)</sup>.
+!> This section depicts examples of FIXM encodings of relative points that are derived from the fictitious Donlon dataset<sup>[[12]](#references)</sup>.
 The data is entirely fictitious, located somewhere in the middle of the